kashodhanprinkal/simon-says-game/README.md

 ## How to Play

 1. Press any key to start the game.
-2. Repeat the color sequence shown by the game.
+2. Follow the color sequence shown by the game.
-3. If you make a mistake, the game ends and your score is shown.
+3. If you make a mistake, the game ends and your score is displayed.

 ## Tech Stack